ktaylor63/southeast/site/content/faq/eastern-black-rail-final-4d-rule.md

 ### Prohibited activities

 - Purposeful “take” of eastern black rail, to include capture, handling, or other activities.
-- Incidental take of an eastern black rail from the following activities:  prescribed burns (unless utilizing best management practices – BMPs*), mowing, haying, and other mechanical treatment activities in the bird’s habitat during the nesting or brooding periods; grazing activities on public lands that occur in the bird’s habitat and do not support the maintenance of dense overhead cover in at least 50% of habitat in any given calendar year within a management boundary; and long-term or permanent damage, fragmentation, or conversion of eastern black rail habitat and the contiguous wetland-upland transition zone to other habitat types (such as open water) that do not support the bird.
+- Incidental take of an eastern black rail from the following activities:  prescribed burns (unless utilizing best management practices – BMPs*); mowing, haying, and other mechanical treatment activities in the bird’s habitat during the nesting or brooding periods; grazing activities on public lands that occur in the bird’s habitat and do not support the maintenance of dense overhead cover in at least 50% of habitat in any given calendar year within a management boundary; and long-term or permanent damage, fragmentation, or conversion of eastern black rail habitat and the contiguous wetland-upland transition zone to other habitat types (such as open water) that do not support the bird.
 - Possession and other acts with unlawfully taken eastern black rails.
 - Import or export of eastern black rails.
 - Possession of unlawfully taken specimens of eastern black rails or conducting any other acts with unlawfully taken specimens of eastern black rails.